infiniticio/docs.infinitic.io/content/en/overview/first-app.md

 BookingWorkflowImpl: book canceled
 ```

-In this example, both FlightBookingService and HotelBookingService failed, so the previous car rental was canceled.
+In the example above, both FlightBookingService and HotelBookingService failed, so the previous car rental was canceled.

 ## Failure Simulation

 ### Server Failures

-We can manually test some crash scenario:
+We can manually test some crash scenarios:

 - unexpectedly quit and restart some services
 - unexpectedly close Pulsar and restart it

-We should verify that any ongoing workflows will automatically resume from where it stops!
+- unexpectedly close Redis and restart it

-This is because workflows state and tasks state are automatically saved at each step.
+We should verify that any running workflows will automatically resume from where it stops!

-And if this operation fails for any reason, the underlying message will be reprocessed.
+This illustrates one of Infinitic best features: crash resilience.

 ### Task Failures

 We can also test what happens in tasks when an exception is thrown, by uncommenting the lines below:

 <code-group>